-The staff were very friendly.
+The staff were notably friendly.
 I found my Yakiniku sauce, but Gyoza sauce was sold out.
-The elderly gentleman at the cash desk then took me to one side and explained that most Japanese make their own, proceeded to give me recipe tips and a recommendation for the required chili oil.
+The elderly gentleman at the cash desk then took me to one side and explained that most Japanese make their own, then proceeded to give me recipe tips and a recommendation for the required chili oil.

-The store also has the sweetest tip jar I’ve ever seen.
+The store also had the sweetest tip jar I’ve ever seen.
 You put a coin on top of a box and this activates a small opening – out pops a cat’s paw and pulls in the coin.

-The surrounding area (and up Operngasse) has the feel of a mini-Japanese quarter – almost next door is Cha No Ma, for example, a relaxing little tea house offering Matcha, Sencha and traditional snacks like Onigiri or Dorayaki.
+The surrounding area (and up Operngasse) forms a mini-Japanese quarter.
+Almost next door is Cha No Ma, for example…a relaxing little tea house offering Matcha, Sencha and traditional snacks like Onigiri.